Developer: Only 11 percent active on job search

 2. Developer must fit the corporate culture

-And what can HR and HR recruiters learn from it?
-That it's not always about the hard facts, but many developers also appreciate "soft benefits".
-And that sophisticated strategies are needed to convince developers for a position than to lure them with money.
+And what can HR managers and recruiters learn from this?
+That it's not always about the hard facts, but that many developers also appreciate “soft benefits”.
+And that it takes sophisticated strategies to convince developers of a position than to lure them with money.

 For example, it is not effective to quickly hire only the very best developer to occupy a specific position or to continue projects.
 It is worth investing a little more time in a suitable candidate than just emphasizing that tasks can be completed quickly.
 But there are a few developer-friendly tips that recruiters and HR professionals can think about.